-- Teacher demonstrates wrapping a can with black paper and securing the paper with rubber bands. - Instruct students to wrap their cans. • - Distribute student recording chart (Resource 9b).
+- Teacher demonstrates wrapping a can with black paper and securing the paper with rubber bands. - Instruct students to wrap their cans. • - Distribute student recording chart (Resource 12b).
 Students to colour in their can. • - Distribute jugs of water to groups.
 Take starting temperature. • - Students record on thermometer graphic. - Each can is to be filled to the top. - Carry cans outside to place in sunlight. • - Set timer and leave outside for $1^{1}/{2}$ hours. - Once the cans are set up and you have returned to class, ask the students in their groups to discuss which • colour can they think will be most effective at heating up the water, and why. - Record each group's suggestion - At the end of $1^{1}/{2}$ hours, check the temperature of the water inside the different-coloured cans. • - What has happened?
 Allow students time to share their results in their group. • - Collate findings of all groups.
 What do these results show? - Does colour make a difference?
 How is this information useful when we are thinking about protecting our • skin from the sun.

 Restate: The sun is powerful.
 The sun's energy can change things.
-It can damage our skin so we need to be SunSmart when we are in the sun.
+Ultraviolet radiation from the sun can change and damage our skin.
+We need to be SunSmart when we are exposed to the sun.